Tanushree Banerjee

 Research

-I am broadly interested in computer vision, inverse rendering, deep learning, and optimization.
-My current research focuses on explainable 3D perception via inverse rendering.
-Some research questions that inspire my work:
+My research lies at the intersection of computer vision, computer graphics, machine learning, and optimization, focusing on explainable 3D perception via inverse generation.
+Some research questions that inspire my current work:

-• Can we leverage generative models to learn priors that can help interpret 3D information from 2D images?
+• Can we leverage priors learned in generative models to interpret 3D information from everyday 2D videos and photographs?

-• How can we reformulate visual perception as an inverse rendering problem?
+• How can we reformulate visual perception as an inverse generation problem?

 project image Inverse Neural Rendering for Explainable Multi-Object Tracking